MultiSafepay/docs/content/payment-methods/chargebacks.md

 You are solely liable for paying chargebacks.

+# Chargeback reasons

-The most common reasons for requesting chargebacks are fraud, non-delivery of goods, or goods not as described.
+The most common reasons for requesting chargebacks are:

+- Processing or authorization errors by the merchant
+- Customer disputes, e.g.:
+    - The order didn't arrive.
+    - The items were defective, damaged, or not as described in the specification.
+    - A service wasn't performed as expected.
+    - The customer didn't receive an expected credit.
+- Fraud, which may be genuine or "friendly fraud", e.g. if the customer:
+    - Doesn't recognize your company name or a specific transaction
+    - Requests a chargeback instead of following your refund or returns process
+    - Regrets the purchase
+    - Forgets to cancel a subscription

 # Chargeback period